-In the second year of study, you will begin to explore more technical areas that exposes you to the role of law in our society, community and internationally.
-You will undertake one compulsory module in semester two - Law in the Global Context 2 and two optional modules.
-You will have the opportunity to engage with work through York St John Law Clinic and have the opportunity to Study Abroad in Semester 2.
-You will have the opportunity in semester two to choose modules that are of interest to you depending on your career goals.
+In the second year of study, you begin to study more technical areas and explore the role of law in our society, community and internationally.
+You will undertake live client work through York St John Law Clinic and have the opportunity to Study Abroad in Semester 2.

-At the end of the first year of study, you can transfer to the MLaw Legal Practice if you wish to work towards a career in legal practice and study each of the components required for Solicitors Qualifying Examination 1 & 2 (SQE 1 & 2) and gain additional Qualifying Work Experience (QWE).
-Progression on to Level 7 of the MLaw programmes is dependent on students meeting progression requirements at the end of Level 6.
+At the end of the second year of study, you can transfer to our 3-year LLB (Hons) Law, or the MLaw Legal Practice if you wish to work towards a career in legal practice and study each of the components required for Solicitors Qualifying Examination 1 & 2 (SQE 1 & 2) and gain additional Qualifying Work Experience (QWE).
+Progression on to Level 7 of the MLaw programmes is dependent on students meeting progression requirements.

-In the third year (Level 6) of study on this programme. you will undertake a compulsory module in Equity and Trusts before choosing up to five optional modules from a wide range of stimulating specialist legal subjects.
+In the third year (Level 6) of study on this programme, you will undertake a compulsory module in Equity and Trusts before choosing up to five optional modules from a wide range of stimulating specialist legal subjects.